On this page

 4. Plenary 3: Forging Societal Resilience

 What enables societies to maintain harmony and thrive amidst adversity?
-This session explores the structures, values, and practices that preserve resilience and support multicultural cohesion.
-We examine how different elements of society—including governments, businesses, and individuals— can champion multicultural values and strengthen societal resilience
+This session explored the structures, values, and practices that preserved resilience and supported multicultural cohesion.
+It examined how different elements of society—including governments, businesses, and individuals—could champion multicultural values and strengthen societal resilience.

 Speakers: